 qBittorrent can be installed on a Linux desktop or a headless server like Ubuntu and efficiently managed using a WebUI interface accessible from your favorite browser.
 This section will cover installing qBittorrent-nox, the headless version of qBittorrent, designed to run through a web interface accessible on the default localhost location at http://localhost:8080.

-Before installing qBittorrent-nox, it’s essential to update your system’s package list.
+Before installing qBittorrent-nox, updating your system’s package list is essential.
 This ensures you have the latest updates and dependencies.
 Execute the following command in the terminal:

 sudo apt update